DIY Double Door Dog House

-We are proud parents to 2 large mixed breed dogs, both live outside and 2 indoor tabby cats.
+We are proud parents to 2 large mixed-breed dogs, both living outside, and 2 indoor tabby cats.

 We lost our sweet Phoebe Lee, our beagle basset mix to Canine Cancer.
 I wrote about that experience here.
 She had a very nice dog house with a covered porch that my husband built many years ago for her outside time but she lived inside with us during her cancer journey.

 Unfortunately, our 2 boy dogs just refused to get in it together and snuggle.
-Hence, a brand new double dog house custom built just for them.
+Hence, a brand new double dog house was custom-built just for them.

 Orbit.
 He keeps his tennis ball close by at all times.
 You never know when a game of fetch might break out.